dimagi/commcare-hq/DEV_SETUP.md

 - If you encounter an authorization error related to CouchDB, try going to your `localsettings.py` file and change `COUCH_PASSWORD` to an empty string.

+- If you get errors saying "Segmentation fault (core dumped)", with a warning like "RuntimeWarning: greenlet.greenlet size changed, may indicate binary incompatibility.
+  Expected 144 from C header, got 152 from PyObject" check that your Python version is correct (3.6).
+  Alternatively, you can try upgrading `gevent` (`pip install --upgrade gevent`) to fix this error on Python 3.8, but you may run into other issues!

 ### ElasticSearch Setup